Wildlife & Nature in Richmond, BC

 You can also see birds of prey such as bald eagles, red-tailed hawks, northern harriers, and barred owls throughout Richmond.
 And keep an eye out for the resident seabirds, which include sandpipers, killdeer, gulls, and our most iconic bird, the Great Blue Heron.
 Spot them down by the water, where their fish-catching abilities are on full display.

-Book a whale watching tour—they depart daily from Steveston, April to October—for a chance to see Orcas and other species just off the BC and Washington coast.
+Book a whale watching tour for a chance to see Orcas and other species just off the BC and Washington coast—they depart daily from Steveston (April to October).
 Be sure to keep an eye out for seals, otters, eagles, and other birds along the way.